SycuroLab/metaphlan/README.md

 ### Steps

 1) Profile microbial clades and their abundances using MetaPhlAn2.
-This step generates a table of abundances as well as a heatmap.
-[MetaPhlAn2 usage](https://bitbucket.org/biobakery/biobakery/wiki/metaphlan2).
+This step generates a profile of species abundances present in each sample.

-2)
+2) Merge profiles.
+This step combines all the output files from MetaPhlAn2 into one table.

-3)
+3) Heatmap.

+4) Cladogram.

 ## Installation